woleet/woleet.id-server/README.md

 > NOTE: The OpenID Connect Provider will not be effectively enabled without at least one specified OpenID client.

 You will be then able to get user information from your third party app.
-The associated OpenID client must request access to the `openid profile email` scope to get user information and `signature` to use the signature endpoint.
+The associated OpenID client must request access to the `openid profile email` scope to get user information and `signature` scope to use the Signature endpoints.

 # Secure the server

-By default, only the identity endpoint of Woleet.ID Server must be accessible publicly from the internet (via the server's identity URL).
+By default, only the Identity endpoint of Woleet.ID Server must be accessible publicly from the internet (via the server's identity URL).
-All other endpoint can be firewalled to be only accessible from inside your organization intranet.
+All other endpoints can be firewalled to be only accessible from inside your organization intranet.

-If you plan to use your Woleet.ID Server as an authentication and signature server for Woleet's ProofDesk for Teams SaaS application, you will have to whitelist the IP addresses of Woleet's backend on the OpenID Connect and signature endpoints.
+If you plan to use your Woleet.ID Server as an authentication and signature server for Woleet's ProofDesk for Teams SaaS application, you will have to whitelist the IP addresses of Woleet's backend on the OpenID Connect and Signature endpoints.
-Additionally, if you plan to allow you users to use ProofDesk for Teams from outside your organization network, you will have to expose Woleet.ID Server's client web app endpoint and OpenID Connect endpoint publicly.
+Additionally, if you plan to allow you users to use ProofDesk for Teams from outside your organization network, you will have to expose Woleet.ID Server's client web app and OpenID Connect endpoints publicly.